Poutrathor/mmm_velib/README.md

  - available bikes
  - available slots
  - how long ago was this information updated

-It is compatible with the following cities :
-Il est compatible avec les villes suivantes : https://fr.wikipedia.org/wiki/Cyclocity#Services_en_fonction It has been tested for :
+It is compatible with the following cities // Il est compatible avec les villes suivantes : https://fr.wikipedia.org/wiki/Cyclocity#Services_en_fonction

-Le module a été testé pour :
+It has been tested for // Le module a été testé pour :

  - Paris, Lyon, Mulhouse, Toulouse.

-For others cities, it should work aswell, in case of unexpected issue, ask for my help at the MagicMirror Forum, here :
-Pour les autres villes non vérifiées, le fonctionnement devrait être le même, en cas de bug, contacter-moi sur le forum MagicMirror ici : https://forum.magicmirror.builders/category/10/troubleshooting
+For others cities, it should work aswell, in case of unexpected issue, ask for my help at the MagicMirror Forum, link below // Pour les autres villes non vérifiées, le fonctionnement devrait être le même, en cas de bug, contacter-moi sur le forum MagicMirror ici :

+https://forum.magicmirror.builders/category/10/troubleshooting

 ## Using the module